seduerr91/seduerr91.github.io/_posts/2020-06-26-data-manipulation.md

 df_audio_w_time_w_o_dups
 ```

-# 3. Merge Video and Audio DataFrames
+# 3. Merging the Resulting Data Sets

 As a final step, the audio dataFrame and the video dataFrame are merged both on the elapsed time.
 As some points may not move from one second to the next, it can be assumed that the point will be on the same position on the next frame, respectively that it has not moved before, and therefore it is assumed that the x, y - value was the same before.
 This is being done by the functions of backward and forward filling.